Understanding Medicare Coverage for Lift Chairs

 Other Insurance Options

-Some private insurance plans may cover lift chairs.
-Check your policy or call your provider.
-Medicaid sometimes covers lift chairs for low-income individuals.
+Some private insurance plans might cover lift chairs.
+Check your policy or call your insurance company.
+Medicaid sometimes pays for lift chairs for people with low incomes.
 Each state has different rules for Medicaid coverage.
 Long-term care insurance might help pay for a lift chair.
-Veterans may be eligible for assistance through the VA.
+Veterans may get help through the VA.
 Some Medicare Advantage plans offer extra coverage for home medical equipment.
-These plans might cover more of the chair's cost.
-Always check with your insurance provider about specific coverage details.
+These plans might pay for more of the chair's cost.
+Always check with your insurance to see what they cover.

 Programs and Grants for the Elderly

-Local agencies on aging may offer financial help for lift chairs.
-Some non-profit organizations provide grants for medical equipment.
-The Alzheimer's Association has a safety program that might help.
-State assistive technology programs can sometimes provide funding.
-Some charities focus on helping seniors stay independent at home.
-They might offer grants or low-cost loans.
-Check with local senior centers for information on available programs.
-Churches and community groups may also have resources to help.
+Local aging agencies might offer money help for lift chairs.
+Some non-profit groups give grants for medical equipment.
+The Alzheimer's Association has a program that might help.
+State technology programs can sometimes provide funding.
+Some charities focus on helping older adults stay at home.
+They might offer grants or cheap loans.
+Check with local senior centers for information on programs.
+Churches and community groups may also have ways to help.

 Choosing the Right Lift Chair